-Teaching: Credit for Prior Learning (CPL) Portfolio Credit for Student Teaching: Students desiring to petition for credit for a portion of their student teaching experience must have a minimum of two years of classroom instructional experience in the grade level and/or subject area for which they are seeking certification in order to apply.
+Credit for Prior Learning (CPL) Portfolio Credit for Student Teaching: Credit for Prior Learning (CPL) Portfolio Credit for Student Teaching: Students desiring to petition for credit for a portion of their student teaching experience must have a minimum of two years of classroom instructional experience in the grade level and/or subject area for which they are seeking certification in order to apply.
 The experience must be in a public or accredited private school and must be concurrent with enrollment in the Teacher Education Program.
 To determine eligibility, the student must first complete a CPL conference with the Dean of Education or her designee at least one semester prior to the anticipated student teaching semester.
 Students must be fully admitted to the Teacher Education Program and have passed the student teaching interview before CPL credit may be awarded.

-Students must complete the equivalent of 16 weeks/12 credit hours of student teaching before being recommended for certification, either 5712 or 5709+5703.
+Students must complete the equivalent of a full semester/12 credit hours of student teaching before being recommended for certification, either 5712 or 5709+5703.
 A Student Teaching Fee is charged for this course.